-Strategic Alliances and Joint Ventures as Alternatives to an Acquisition
+The Pros and Cons of Strategic Alliances and Joint Ventures as Alternatives to Merges or Acquisitions

 Strategic alliances have the key benefit of low capital commitment and significantly reduced risk vs. an acquisition or a merger.
 The primary disadvantage is a lower degree of management influence and operational control.

 Strategic Alliances - What They AreA strategic alliance may be defined as a multi-functional agreement with mutual two-way interdependence.
 The exchange of benefits vs. dependence is common practice in a number of areas without it being interpreted as an alliance.
 An example is in modern purchasing, where a reduction in the number of suppliers is exchanged for in-depth partnering with a selected few.
 The reciprocity (for increased volume as a preferred supplier) may, e.g., be within integrated product development/innovation management, IT systems integration or new administrative routines (e.g., transparent pricing).